 Here we talk to Karen Moon and Lauren Welsh who head up the team, to find out more about what it takes to ensure a flawless end to end service.

 Tell us more about Occa’s FF&E Procurement division

 Karen: We provide strategic sourcing and procurement for all of our clients’ furniture, fixtures and equipment requirements along with their operating supplies and equipment.

 This involves every aspect of the purchasing process, starting with the development of the budget through to sourcing and quality control, expediting the logistics for delivery of goods at the right time and organising installation as required.
 It is always our aim to procure the highest quality and most suitable items at the best price and within the most efficient timeframe possible.

-What are the two main procurement options that you offer clients?
+What are the FF&E procurement services that you offer clients?